 Perform sets of 4-5 reps, holding for 10 seconds.
 With the plate on the top work on exhaling and keeping the elbows tight.
 The goal is to exaggerate the position you want.

 Make sure to where lifters at first, or even lifters + change plates if this is a struggle for you.
 Yes, the plates act as a crutch, but if your front rack looks like the hunch back of Notre Dam, then you need a little help.
 The goal is to decrease the heel lift as your ability to perform this exercise improves.

 What’s important to recognize is that the mobility work is great, however these should not take the place of specific positional mobility or actual front rack mobility practice.
 These will have much more carry over because it’s actually in the restricted position.
 You want to be active and expose the body to the position that’s restricted.
 I definitely recommend adding in the mobility drills from part 1 either before or even during your front rack positional work, however they shouldn’t take the place of the actual loaded front rack position.
 Very important!

 If you’re an athlete in Charlotte and need help with your front rack position or have pain associated with it, you need a practitioner that knows the athlete and knows the language.
-Shoot me a message at email@example.com and we’ll get you moving down the right path fast.
+Click here for Part 1.
+And Click here to learn more about working with us so we can get you moving down the right path fast!

 Thanks for reading,